Image

 • clearly associated with law enforcement

-If you are going through a checkpoint in Barton County, MO, speak to a Combs Waterkotte DUI attorney near you at (314) 900-HELP.
-Our determined Barton County, MO attorneys will fearlessly defend you and protect your rights in the court of law.
-Contact us online to discuss your situation with a compassionate and cunning DUI attorney near you today.
+If you approach a checkpoint in Barton County, MO, speak to a Combs Waterkotte DUI attorney near you at (314) 900-HELP.
+Our skilled Barton County, MO attorneys will ferociously defend you and protect your rights in the court of law.
+Contact us online to review your situation with a kind and cunning DUI attorney near you today.

 Get the best quality criminal defense available in Barton County, MO through Combs Waterkotte.
-A Combs Waterkotte DUI attorney near you will fight for your rights and provide you with an infallible defense when you have been charged with driving under the influence in Barton County or anywhere in Missouri.
-Our team of Barton County, MO attorneys have expertise in a number of other case types, including:
+A Combs Waterkotte DUI attorney near you will fight for your rights and navigate the legal process when you have been charged with driving under the influence in Barton County or anywhere in Missouri.
+In addition, our top Barton County, MO defense lawyers can help you with a number of other kinds of cases, including:

-Click below to learn more about the different DUI cases in Missouri and how Combs Waterkotte’s DUI attorneys in Barton County, MO can defend you.
+Learn more about the different DUI charges in Missouri and how Combs Waterkotte’s DUI attorneys in Barton County, MO can defend you.

-Do not waste any time.
-If you were stopped or arrested for driving under the influence near Barton County, MO, you need to hire a DUI attorney near you whom you can trust.
+Do yourself a favor and act now.
+If you were stopped or arrested for driving under the influence near Barton County, MO, you need to hire a trustworthy DUI attorney near you.
 Being arrested and convicted of a DWI or similar charge in Missouri is a serious matter that can carry significant consequences.
-Your future and freedom are on the line, and a Combs Waterkotte DUI attorney near you in Barton County, MO will defend you.
-Contact our Barton County, MO defense law firm right away to consult a lawyer about your rights, your case and your future.
+When your freedom and future are at risk a Combs Waterkotte DUI attorney near you in Barton County, MO can protect you.
+Contact our Barton County, MO defense law firm right away to discuss your rights, your case and your future.

 View Service Areas